 Offering Pope Francis prayer ribbons collected at World Youth Day and a Global Catholic Climate Movement gathering, February 1, 2017.

+Self-Compassion, currently teaching courses online through the Krame Center for Mindful Living.
 Christina is trained in Mindfulness Based Stress Reduction through the University of San Diego Center of Mindfulness and is a graduate of the Community Dharma Leaders program through Spirit Rock Meditation Center in Woodacre, California.
 Her training in spiritual direction comes through Still Harbor Center for Discernment and Action.
 She was chosen as a New Contemplative by Spiritual Directors International in 2014 and also has training in Multicultural Wellness Education through Capacitar International.